russelltg/wl-screenrec/README.md

           bitrate to encode at.
 Unit is bytes per second, so 5 MB is 40 Mbps [default: "5 MB"] --history <HISTORY>
           run in a mode where the screen is recorded, but nothing is written to the output file until SIGUSR1 is sent to the process.
 Then, it writes the most recent N seconds to a file and continues recording
+      --audio
+          record audio with the stream.
+Defaults to the default audio capture device --audio-device <AUDIO_DEVICE>
+          which audio device to record from. list devices with `arecord -l` [default: hw:0] --audio-backend <AUDIO_BACKEND>
+          which ffmpeg audio capture backend (see https://ffmpeg.org/ffmpeg-devices.html`) to use. you almost certainally want to specify --audio-device if you use this, as the values depend on the backend used [default: alsa]
   -h, --help
           Print help
   -V, --version